mrunalnshah/mrunalnshah/README.md

 # mrunalnshah
 ## About Me!!

 I am Mrunal Nirajkumar Shah, a third-year Computer Science student.
 I am passionate about Artificial Intelligence and Radio Astronomy.
 I aspire to contribute to the field of Artificial Intelligence, sometimes I it referred to as Artificial Brain.
 Radio Astronomy and electromagnetic waves have always fascinated me.
-You can visit my LinkedIn page via the link below to connect with me or learn more about me.
+You can visit my LinkedIn page via the link below to connect with me or learn more about my interests.

 ---